Costa Rica Travel Tips

 Top Things to See and Do

-- Tortuguero National Park – This park on the Caribbean coast is regarded as one of the most important breeding grounds for the endangered green turtle and also helps to protect manatees, sloths and various species of monkey.
+- Tortuguero National Park – This park on the Caribbean coast is regarded as one of the most important breeding grounds for the endangered green turtle.
+It also helps to protect manatees, sloths and various species of monkey.
 Visit at night to catch the turtles laying their eggs on the beach.
-It’s very out of the way and hard to get.
+It’s very out of the way and hard to get to.
 There isn’t much there but if you like jungles, birds, and quiet this is a must see.

 - San José – Costa Rica’s capital is located in the center of the country making it a great hub.
 Overall though, the city only requires a few days.
 It’s sort of gritty and there’s not a whole lot to do.
 Visit the Museum of Contemporary Art & Design to check out the future of Costa Rican art or to the magnificent Teatro Nacional to take in its décor or to see the orchestra if your budget allows.
-The history museum located in the town center is the highlight of a visit here and about the only must see.
+The history museum located in the town center is the highlight of a visit here.

-- La Paz Waterfall Gardens - Aside from the waterfalls, La Paz also encompasses an aviary, hummingbird garden, butterfly garden, reptiles, big cats and more.
-The gardens were the most popular tour from San José.
-The Gardens are back to their magnificent selves though now after a lengthy repair program.
+- La Paz Waterfall Gardens - Aside from the waterfalls, La Paz also includes an aviary, hummingbird garden, butterfly garden, reptiles, big cats and more.
+The gardens are the most popular tour from San José have recently been restored.

-- Volcanoes – The volcanoes are among the country’s top tourist attractions, with many being located in national parks also offering kayaking, rafting and hiking.
+- Volcanoes – The volcanoes are among the country’s top tourist attractions.
+Since many are located in national parks you can combine a visit with kayaking, rafting or hiking.
 Arenal is famous for the lava coming down its side but as of 2010 that has stopped.
 There’s still beautiful trails nearby though.
 Irazu is known for its astonishing green blue lake that sits in one of its craters, while there is a boiling acid lake within a crater of the Poas Volcano.

-- Rainforest Canopies – The highest 10% of a rainforest is where most activity takes place and by going on a zip-line tour, you can have a hair-raising close view of these vast forests.
-There are dozens of companies offering tours throughout the country though Monteverde is my favorite place to do it.
+- Rainforest Canopies – The highest 10% of a rainforest is where most activity takes place.
+By going on a zip-line tour, you can have a hair-raising close view of these vast forests.
+There are dozens of companies offering tours throughout the country, though Monteverde is my favorite place to do it.

-- Coffee plantations - Costa Rican coffee is famous the world over and by taking one of the coffee plantation tours you can see every step of the refining process and get the chance to buy discounted coffee in the gift shops.
+- Coffee plantations - Costa Rican coffee is famous all over the world.
+By taking one of the coffee plantation tours you can see every step of the refining process and get the chance to buy discounted coffee in the gift shops.
 I hate the taste of coffee but the kind I had in Monteverde tasted like chocolate.
 I bought bags home to drink – it’s that good.

-- Puerto Viejo – Located on the Caribbean coast, this city is popular with young people and backpackers because its great beaches, surf, and party atmosphere.
+- Puerto Viejo – Located on the Caribbean coast, this city is popular with young people and backpackers because of its great beaches, surf, and party atmosphere.
 The town is very lively, and you’ll find something going on every night.
-For those looking for a quieter place, there are many quiet beach hotels around.
-It was one of my favorite towns in the country because its Rasta influence made it very different than the rest of the country.
+For those looking for a quieter place, there are many tranquil beach hotels around.
+It was one of my favorite towns in the country because its Rasta influence made it very different than the rest of Costa Rica.

 - Corcovado – Corcovado National Park is on the remote Osa Peninsula in southwestern Costa Rica.
 It’s more popular than it used to be but still offers a very rugged, quiet, and off the beaten path destination.
 Here you’ll find pristine jungles, dolphins, and diving away from the much more developed northern western coast.
 The peninsula is still not easy to get too (which helps keep tourists away) but your efforts will be greatly rewarded.
 It’s the highlight of the country for me.